 Glaze

 - Place a pie shield around the crust edge to prevent over-browning.
 You can make one out of aluminum foil by folding a sheet of foil in half and cutting a half-circle out of the middle.
-Open the aluminum foil and place it on the crust.
+Open the aluminum foil and place it on the edges of the crust.
 Cook the crust (according to the package instructions, usually 12-15 minutes).
-Let the crust cool.
+Cool.

 - Fold the strawberries into the cooled glaze and pour it into the crust.
 Place the pie in the refrigerator for about 2 hours to chill.